 Most addicts deny that they are harming themselves or putting themselves at risk.
 They think that just “one more” will not hurt them since it has not affected them thus far.
 When starting the steps of recovery, many feel it is too hard to be good, too much work, not fun or too much to think about.
-They prefer to live in their own fantasy world instead of being a productive person who thinks realistically.
+They prefer to live in their fantasy world instead of being a productive person who thinks realistically.

 Addicts lack common sense and knowing right from wrong.
 Their crooked thinking does not allow them to change to become a better person for themselves or family including any children they may have.
 They have a difficult time staying focused on what they should be doing.
-Instead they prefer to remain on the path that will ultimately destroy their life.
+Instead, they prefer to remain on the path that will ultimately destroy their life.

 Healthy thinking and decision making in their lives will gradually eliminate substance abuse and the illegal issues that stem from this addiction.
 There may be a few setbacks, but the addict has to be open to improving their thinking patterns and replacing bad thoughts with good thoughts.

 Addicts need to change their thinking from negative, crooked and criminal to positive and productive.
 The steps to recovery may be overwhelming but can be taken in baby steps.
-Focusing on one hurdle at a time instead of too many decisions and choices will slowly get them used to leading a better life.
-Part of this process is to first face any consequences of their actions including legal ramifications.
-Then, with the help and support of family, friends and professionals, they can walk a better path to change their future life direction.
+Focusing on one hurdle at a time instead of too many decisions and choices will slowly get them used to a better life.
+Part of this process is first to face any consequences of their actions including legal ramifications.
+Then, with the help and support of family, friends, and professionals, they can walk a better path to change their future life direction.